 Janmashtami is a grand festival that marks the birthday of Lord Krishna.
 It is celebrated with much fervour across the country.
 Homes are beautifully decorated, and the priests sing devotional songs and there is revelry and celebrations throughout the night.
 Just like most festivals in India, sweets and savouries are one of the highlights of Janmashthami.
 All across the country, people prepare the Lord Krishna’s favourite traditional food items and offer it as Prasad, as a token of their love, gratitude, and devotion.

-The views and opinions expressed, and assumptions & analysis presented in this content piece are those of the author(s) and do not necessarily reflect the official policy or position of any other agency, organization, employer or company.
-The information, including but not limited to, text, graphics, images and other material contained on this website are for informational purposes only.
+The views and opinions expressed, and assumptions & analysis presented in this content piece are those of the author(s) and do not necessarily reflect the official policy or position of any other agency, organization, employer, or company.
+The information, including but not limited to, text, graphics, images, and other material contained on this website is for informational purposes only.
 The purpose of this website is to promote broad consumer understanding and knowledge of various health topics.
-It is not intended to be a substitute for professional medical advice, diagnosis or treatment.
-Always seek the advice of your physician or other qualified health care provider with any questions you may have regarding a medical condition or treatment and before undertaking a new health care regimen, and never disregard professional medical advice or delay in seeking it because of something you have read on this website.
+It is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
+Always seek the advice of your physician or other qualified health care provider with any questions you may have regarding a medical condition or treatment before undertaking a new health care regimen, and never disregard professional medical advice or delay in seeking it because of something you have read on this website.